intel-unesp-mcp/Hands-on-Workshop/tutorial/slot1.md

 ## 4. Offload and Data Transfer ##

-The code `offloadFunction.c` shows a function that transfers function and data to be executed on Intel Xeon Phi:
+The code `offload_function.c` shows a function that transfers function and data to be executed on Intel Xeon Phi:

  **4.1.** Compile and run on Intel Xeon using the following commands:

  ```
- icc offloadFunction.c -o offloadFunction
+ icc offload_function.c -o offload_function
- ./offloadFunction
+ ./offload_function
  ```

  > How much data was transferred from CPU to MIC and from MIC to CPU?